CortexIntelligentAutomation/docs/content/en/docs/2023.3/getting-started/on-premise/add-innovation-to-72/single-server-without-ha/install-web-application-server.md

 ### Certificate Requirements

-In order to ensure that the correct certificate is used during the upgrade of Cortex Gateway, it is necessary to [assign a friendly name][Assign Certificate Friendly Name] to the certificate that is currently being used.
+In order to ensure that the correct certificate is used during the upgrade of Cortex Gateway, it is necessary to [assign a friendly name][Assign Certificate Friendly Name] to the certificate that is currently being used for Cortex Gateway.
 It is important to set the `ImportCertificate` parameter to `$false` when [configuring the Cortex Gateway installation script][Configure Cortex Gateway Installation Script].

 #### Assign Certificate Friendly Name

-A Friendly Name should be assigned to the certificater being used for the Cortex Website.
+A Friendly Name should be assigned to the certificate being used for the Cortex Website.
 This will be used in the [Configure Cortex Gateway Installation Script][] to assign the correct certificate to the site:

 1. Click the Windows button (`Start`).
 1. Type `certlm.msc` and press `Enter` to open the Certificate Manager dialog.